Ginevra de’ Benci by Leonardo da Vinci

 Did you know?

-- This is the only painting by Leonardo da Vinci in a public museum in the Americas.
+- This painting by Leonardo da Vinci is the only one in a public museum in the Americas.

 - A sizable strip was removed at some stage in the past, from the bottom of this painting, presumably due to damage, and Ginevra’s arms and hands were lost.